maheshyaddanapudi/Product-Catalog/INIT_LOCAL_SETUP.md

         docker-compose build

+   This command might take 5-7 mins to build the image depending on the system configuration and network speed.

 2) Run the Containers

         docker-compose up -d

    This command might take a minute to fire up the containers.

 3) Verify Containers Health